Enforcers (comics)

 The Enforcers are a team of supervillains appearing in American comic books published by Marvel Comics, usually as adversaries of the superheroes Spider-Man and Daredevil.
-The original Enforcers consisted of Montana (Jackson Brice), Ox (Raymond Bloch), and Fancy Dan (Daniel Brito).
+While the group's composition has changed several times, the Enforcers are traditionally depicted as a team of professional assassins consisting of Jackson "Montana" Brice, Raymond "Ox" Bloch, and Daniel "Fancy Dan" Brito.

 Publication history

 The Enforcers first appeared in The Amazing Spider-Man #10 (March 1964), and were created by writer-editor Stan Lee and artist and co-plotter Steve Ditko.

-The Enforcers appear often in the early issues of The Amazing Spider-Man, debuting in #10, and returning in #14 and 19, in the latter issue teaming with the supervillain the Sandman.
+The Enforcers appear often in the early issues of The Amazing Spider-Man, debuting in issue #10, and returning in issues #14 and 19, in which they teamed up with the Sandman.
 The team would go on to appear in Daredevil #356–357 and Dazzler #7–8, and fight Spider-Man again in Marvel Team-Up #39–40 and 138, Peter Parker, the Spectacular Spider-Man #19–20, Spider-Man #94–95, Spider-Man (vol. 2) #28, and elsewhere.